Aiishwarya01/google_playstore_analysis/README.md

-# google_playstore_analysis
+# google-playstore-eda

-Data analysis of 10,000+ apps from the Google Play Store using Pandas &amp; NumPy
+Exploratory Data Analysis on Google Play Store dataset using Pandas and NumPy